 (Offered as BLST 412 [A] and ENGL 472) This advanced, digital humanities, project-based course allows students to develop individual projects that follow and critique the social media presences of selected twenty-first-century African writers for whom digital spaces have become significant sites for creating, disseminating, and theorizing their work.
 Alongside independent projects, students will work collaboratively to understand the social and political events that have shaped recent technological shifts in sub-Saharan Africa, as well as to locate and critique theoretical texts that attempt to account for how digital technologies shape new literary genres and publics.
 In collaboration with the library staff, students will develop their proficiency in using a variety of bibliographical resources and digital humanties tools.
 Possible projects may engage such online artifacts as the video loops created by Kenyan filmmaker Jim ChuChu, YouTube performances by the Ghanian duo, Fokn Bois, and fanzines dedicated to the work of Chinua Achebe, as well as tweets and instagram postings of a range of writers who work in multiple hybrid forms.

 Requisite: Previous coursework in or knowledge of Africa or previous work on digital humanities projects preferred.
 Limited to 15 students.
 Open to Juniors and Seniors.
 Fall semester.
-Professor Cobham-Sander.2017-18: Not offered
+Professor Cobham-Sander.2018-19: Offered in Fall 2018

 (Offered as HIST 455 [US] and BLST 431 [US]) This course will explore the temporal, ideological and cultural dimensions of the American Civil Rights Movement.
 Following 1954’s Brown vs Board of Education decision, a diverse social movement of students, preachers, working people, activists and intellectuals challenged—and eventually dismantled—Jim Crow segregation in the American South.
 How did this happen?
 To answer this question, we will examine the origins of the movement, its institutional dimensions, its key figures, and its intellectual underpinnings.
 In addition, this class will trace the afterlife of the movement, assessing its national and global reverberations, as well as its relationship to the Black Power movement.
 As a research seminar, this course will culminate in the production of a 25-page research paper based on an analysis of primary sources related to the movement.
 Two class meetings per week.